aniculescu/serenade-wind/_posts/2020-11-05-captain-rich.md

 Did I mention how blessed we feel living next to Rich?

 Not only does he have an encyclopedic knowledge, he is also genenerous with his time and insights.
 He offered a small jar of Tiger Balm when he first learned Andrew had fallen into the lazarette.
-(He swears by both Tiger Balm and hydrogen peroxide).
+(He swears by both Tiger Balm, hydrogen peroxide and 3M blue tape... the three things you absolutely must have on board).
 He and Lyn gifted us an enormous avocado and offered to give us rides in Lyn's jeep whenever we needed it.

 I am reminded of the passage from Beth Leonard's [Voyager's Handbook](https://read.amazon.com/kp/embed?asin=B0072UO1VA&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_FJoHEbN7G53A8), where it took over 2 years before she and her husband felt they were finally part of the cruisers community.
 After years of *taking* from generous new friends and more experienced sailors, that moment happened when they could finally *give* and contribute back to the community.